re4ldev/arch-laptop/README.md

 4. Snapshot system (to easily restore to previous state in case of failure).
 5. Periodic full backup to NAS when connected to LAN.
 6. Graphical environment.
-7. Should support both MBR and UEFI systems.
-8. Should be a minimal install, include only essential packages required for each functionality.
+7. Should be a minimal install, include only essential packages required for each functionality.

 # II.
 Assumptions #